smartcontractkit/documentation/docs/Using Any API/multi-variable-responses.md

 Note that this example contract is hardcoded to work on _Kovan_ testnet.
 The job spec for the Chainlink node in this example can be found [here](/docs/example-job-spec-multi-word/).

-## Choosing Link token address, Oracle and JobId
+## Setting the LINK token address, Oracle, and JobId

-[`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function allows to set the Link token address on the [network](/docs/link-token-contracts/) you are deploying to. [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function allows to set a specific Chainlink node that a contract makes an API call from, and `jobId` refers to a specific job for that node to run.
+The [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function sets the LINK token address for the [network](/docs/link-token-contracts/) you are deploying to.
+The [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function sets a specific Chainlink oracle that a contract makes an API call from.
+The `jobId` refers to a specific job for that node to run.

 Each job is unique and returns different types of data.
 For example, a job that returns a `bytes32` variable from an API would have a different `jobId` than a job that retrieved the same data, but in the form of a `uint256` variable.

 [market.link](https://market.link/) provides a searchable catalogue of Oracles, Jobs and their subsequent return types.

 ## Make an Existing Job Request

-If your contract is calling a public API endpoint, an Oracle job may already exist for it.
-If so, it could mean you do not need to add the URL, or other adapter parameters into the request, since the job already configured to return the desired data.
+If your contract is calling a public API endpoint, an Oracle job might already exist for it.
+It could mean that you do not need to add the URL or other adapter parameters into the request because the job is already configured to return the desired data.
 This makes your smart contract code more succinct.
-To see an example of a contract using an existing job which calls the [CoinGecko API]("https://www.coingecko.com/en/api#explore-api"), see [Make an Existing Job Request](../existing-job-request/).
+To see an example of a contract using an existing job, see the [Make an Existing Job Request](../existing-job-request/) guide.

-For more information about the functions in `ChainlinkClient`, visit [ChainlinkClient API Reference](../chainlink-framework/).
+For more information about the functions in `ChainlinkClient`, visit the [ChainlinkClient API Reference](../chainlink-framework/).